LiShengAlone/Identification-of-radiotherapy-resistance-related-genes-in-HNSCC/README.md

 This repository hosts the experimental code and data for the paper "RGIE: A gene selection method associated with radiotherapy resistance in head and neck squamous cell carcinoma".

-The gene expression matrix of the head and neck squamous cell carcinoma used in the study can be found at: [TCGA](https://portal.gdc.cancer.gov/)

-Disease-Free Survival (DFS) can be found at: [https://xenabrowser.net/datapages/](https://xenabrowser.net/datapages/)

-Article link: Not published.
+## Dataset acquisition

-The RNA sequencing (RNA-seq) data of HNSCC patients were obtained from [The Cancer Genome Atlas (TCGA) database](https://portal.gdc.cancer.gov/), while information on whether the patients received radiotherapy and their survival was obtained from [the XENA database](https://xenabrowser.net/datapages/).
+The RNA sequencing (RNA-seq) data of HNSCC patients can be obtained from [The Cancer Genome Atlas (TCGA) database](https://portal.gdc.cancer.gov/), while information on whether the patients received radiotherapy and their survival can be obtained from [the XENA database](https://xenabrowser.net/datapages/).

 ## Document description